catbyte-io/whimsical-whiskers/README.md

 Whimsical Whiskers was created using the create-vite-express npm package.
 You can find the vite-express repo here: https://github.com/szymmis/vite-express

 # Requirements - The application will not work without these
-npm
+-npm

-API key from the Cat API: https://thecatapi.com/
+-API key from the Cat API: https://thecatapi.com/

-A developer account with the Petfinder API with an API key and client secret: https://www.petfinder.com/developers/
+-A developer account with the Petfinder API with an API key and client secret: https://www.petfinder.com/developers/

 # Getting Started
 To get started, please clone or fork and then clone the repository